 When they are old and gray at the end of their days, it is said that very few people regret the things they did.
 What they regret, however, are the things they did not do.
 Especially in our modern age, with constant connectivity and never-ending notifications, it is easy to stagnate in your day-to-day routines.

 In fact, you have to actively fight against this complacency if you hope to truly gain a sense of wonder and fulfillment.
 So, do not just sit there.
 Pick an upcoming weekend and try something new.
 Get out and go whitewater rafting, hike a trail with which you are unfamiliar, or just drive somewhere remote where few people live.
+Whitewater rafting in the Grand Canyon is one of the best experiences you can have.
+If this is what you are looking for, you may search for a rafting trip from the top 15 outfitters all in one place with Advantage Grand Canyon’s Tripfinder.

 While you will may feel guilty taking time away from work or loved ones, chances are the experience will rejuvenate you mentally and leave you appreciating all the everyday things you too often take for granted.